jrera1796/GIFT/client/README.md

-# GIFT
+# GIFT - Gift Ideas For Them
 GIFT is an application that provides users ideas for gifts.
 Users can search for gifts by category.
 If user is signed in, it allows the user to add recipients and take a personality test to get a personality trait.
 The user then can see what gifts are suggested for that personality test result.
+Let GIFT help you find the next gift for the people you care about.

 #### This page is licensed under (click badge for license page):
 [![license](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)